timotholt/net40k/README.md

 1) About 20 database engine bugs fixed in the swappable database engine
-2) MongoDB engine added (so now we have In-memory, Firebase, and MongoDb) (NOTE NO REGRESSION TESTING ON In-Memory or Firesbase yet)
+2) MongoDB engine added (so now we have In-memory, Firebase, and MongoDb) (NOTE NO REGRESSION TESTING ON In-Memory yet)
 3) Cache engine!
 There is a full cache engine that can be set in the .env.
    Turned off by default.
 It works really well on top of Firestore.
-Not tested on MongoDb yet.
+   IT DOES NOT WORK ON MONGODB yet.
 4) Settings page with seperate tabs
 5) Initialize MongoDB database (only MongoDB) through a route localhost:3000/admin/createdb